thasso/pyjip/docs/source/setup.rst

     `cluster`
         name of a class that implements :py:class:`jip.cluster.Cluster`.
 When used in a cluster environment, the specified class is used to interact with your grid system on the lower level.
+See :ref:`the cluster configuration documentation <cluster_config>` and and the
+        :py:mod:`jip.cluster` module for more information about supported cluster engines and how you can configure them.

     `profiles`
         list of profiles that can be used to configure jobs on a cluster